 Do consider your budget

 There is often a tendency to overspend on wine tours, mainly due to the many choices available.
 Initially, they may not appear to be very expensive, however, you should always set a budget.
-That includes the price you’re prepared to pay for the tour, as well as any spending money for shop!
+As while you may have pre-booked the wine tour, you may not have anticipated buying as much in the shop!
+If you’re unsure how much to spend on a decent wine, consider £10 a bottle a good starting point.

 Ensure you ask plenty of questions